Thursday, June 1, 2023

 NS-Dokuzentrum

-Red Baron blogged about Freiburg's Nazi documentation center before.
-It will be housed in the building of the former tourist office and is now under construction.
+Red Baron previously blogged about Freiburg's Nazi documentation center.
+It is now under construction and will be housed in the former tourist office building.

 Freiburg's tourist office in 1938 (©Stadt Freiburg) Click to enlarge

 This is appropriate because the house was finished in the Nazi area in 1938.
-It is built in the style Freiburg's Municipal Director of Construction Josef Schlippe propagated in the late 1930s.
-Schlippe, who adhered to a völkisch (folkish?) style of architecture, survived the Nazi era and remained director of construction in Freiburg after 1945.
+It is built in the style advocated by Freiburg's Municipal Director of Construction, Joseph Schlippe, in the late 1930s.
+Schlippe, who adhered to a völkisch (folkish?) architectural style, survived the Nazi era and remained the director of construction in Freiburg after 1945.

 Look into the original main hall (©Stadt Freiburg)

-During Freiburg's reconstruction, he pushed - like at the former tourist office - his idea of what he wrongly regarded as open medieval arcades.
-This he partly realized on Kaiser-Joseph-Straße (formerly Adolf-Hitler-Straße).
-Its buildings were destroyed during Operation Tigerfish, the November 27, 1944 air raid.
+During Freiburg's reconstruction, he pushed, as at the former tourist office, his idea of what he wrongly regarded as open medieval arcades.
+He partly realized this on Kaiser-Joseph-Straße (formerly Adolf-Hitler-Straße) after the war, when its buildings were destroyed during Operation Tigerfish, the November 27, 1944 air raid.

 By incorporating the "arcades" into the facades of the houses, Schlippe gained space for the growing car traffic.
 Today, Freiburg's central axis is a pedestrian zone.